Trump Palace Condominiums: History

 The property had previously been occupied by the New York Foundling Hospital, which businessman Donald Trump purchased in 1985.
 Prior to the sale, community groups had unsuccessfully lobbied city agencies to prevent a high-rise building from being constructed on the site.
+In 1987, Trump's father, Fred Trump, invested $15.5 million in the project, but in 1991 sold these shares to Donald for $10,000, apparently masking a hidden donation (evading the 55% gift tax) in one of a number of similar schemes the pair engaged in.

 Construction of the 55-floor Trump Palace began in April 1989, with a planned completion date of 1991, at a cost of $185 million.
 Community groups had also made an unsuccessful attempt to have the building's 623-foot height decreased, although Trump had initially planned for a larger building to go on the site, and decided against including a five-screen movie theater on the property.